cdl-geneseo/geneseo-dictionary/B/Basher.md

 # Basher

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Basher

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 noun- surname of the proprietor of the Inn Between.noun- an individual that is deemed to be in charge or in control of some building or service, used sarcastically.  &quot;Tom never leaves the library, he is the basher of Milne.&quot; Only 50% of participants identified this as the proprietor of the Inn Between, showing that usage is decreasing.
 K. Andryshak, 2012